You Point, I Learn: Online Adaptation of Interactive Segmentation Models for Handling Distribution Shifts in Medical Imaging: Acknowledgments

 \section{Acknowledgments}

 ZL is supported by scholarship provided by the EPSRC Doctoral Training Partnerships programme [EP/W524311/1].
 HA is supported by a scholarship via the EPSRC Doctoral Training Partnerships programme [EP/W524311/1, EP/T517811/1].
 YI is supported by the EPSRC Centre for Doctoral Training in Health Data Science (EP/S02428X/1).
+The authors would also like to thank Dr. Yu Liu for his valuable help on this paper.